-Each year, during the InternetNZ Annual General Meeting, elections are held for Council members whos term has ended.
-This year we held elections of four Councillors - who will each hold a three year term (ending at the AGM in 2019).
+Each year, during the InternetNZ Annual General Meeting, elections are held for Council members whose term has ended.

 What do Councillors do?